What are Christians to do with the fourth commandment?

 If you’ve seen the 1981 movie “Chariots of Fire” you know about a great athlete in the early 1900s named Eric Liddell of Scotland, also known as the “Flying Scotsman.”
-He was favored to win the 100 meter sprint in the 1924 Olympics, which was his best event.
-But when he found out that the qualifying trials for the 100 meters were to be held on a Sunday, Liddell decided not to run, because he believed so strongly that Sunday was the Christian Sabbath, that it was not a day for secular work or recreation, it was a day for worship and rest.
-The English Olympic Committee, the Prince of Wales and a host of others tried to convince him to run, saying, “Come on, Liddell, for the sake of your King and your country, set aside these little convictions and just run the race.
+He was favored to win the hundred meter sprint in the 1924 Olympics, which was his best event.
+On the ship over to Paris where the games were to be held, when he learned that the qualifying trials for the hundred meters were to be held on a Sunday, Liddell decided not to run, because he believed so strongly that Sunday was the Christian Sabbath, that it was not a day for secular work or recreation.
+It was a day in his mind for worship and rest.
+The English Olympic Committee, the Prince of Wales and a host of others tried to convince him to run, saying, “Come on, Liddell, for the sake of your King and your country, set aside these little convictions just this once and run the race.
 It will only be for a few minutes.”
 But Liddell held fast to his convictions.
-Many Scottish people were very upset with him.
+Many Scottish people were angry at him.
 He was criticized in newspapers.
 Some even called him a traitor.
 But he stood firm.
 He had never run on Sunday and never would, not even for an Olympic gold medal and the favor of his country.

-Another man you’ve probably heard of who had the same kind of convictions about Sunday, General Stonewall Jackson of the Civil War.
-If you know much about him you know he was a man of extreme principle and character.
+Another famous man who had the same kind of convictions about Sunday was General Stonewall Jackson of the American Civil War.
+If you know much about him you know he was a man of great principle and character.
 His widow Mary Anna Jackson writes this in his biography:

 “Certainly he was not less scrupulous in obeying the divine command to ‘remember the Sabbath day to keep it holy’ than he was in any other rule of his life.
 Since the Creator had set apart this day for his own, and commanded it to be kept holy, he believed that it was as wrong for him to desecrate it by worldly pleasure, idleness, or secular employment, as to break any other commandment of the Decalogue.
 Sunday was his busiest day of the week, as he always attended church twice a day and taught in two Sabbath schools!
 He refrained as much as possible from all worldly conversation, and in his family, if secular topics were introduced, he would say, with a kindly smile, ‘We will talk about that to-morrow.’
 He never traveled on Sunday, never took his mail from the post-office, nor permitted a letter of his own to travel on that day, always before posting it calculating the time it required to reach its destination; and even business letters of the utmost importance were never sent off the very last of the week, but were kept over until Monday morning, unless it was a case where distance required a longer time than a week.
 One so strict in his own Sabbath observance naturally believed that it was wrong for the government to carry the mails on Sunday.
 Any organization which exacted secular labor of its employees on the Lord’s day was, in his opinion, a violator of God’s law.”

 Certainly Eric Liddell and Stonewall Jackson are to be commended for their uncompromising commitment to their convictions.
-But were they right in their convictions?
-Do they model the proper Christian application of the 4th of the 10 commandments?
+But do they model the proper Christian application of the fourth of the ten commandments?
+Are we to share their convictions regarding Sunday?

-We’ve been studying the 10 commandments for the last few Sundays.
-We’re on #4 this morning, Exodus 20:8-11, which says, “Remember the sabbath day, to keep it holy.
-9 Six days you shall labor and do all your work, 10 but the seventh day is a sabbath of the Lord your God; in it you shall not do any work, you or your son or your daughter, your male or your female servant or your cattle or your sojourner who stays with you.
-11 For in six days the Lord made the heavens and the earth, the sea and all that is in them, and rested on the seventh day; therefore the Lord blessed the sabbath day and made it holy.”
+We’ve been studying the ten commandments.
+We’re on the fourth this morning, Exodus 20:8-11, which says, “Remember the sabbath day, to keep it holy.
+Six days you shall labor and do all your work, but the seventh day is a sabbath of the Lord your God; in it you shall not do any work, you or your son or your daughter, your male or your female servant or your cattle or your sojourner who stays with you.
+For in six days the Lord made the heavens and the earth, the sea and all that is in them, and rested on the seventh day; therefore the Lord blessed the sabbath day and made it holy.”

-It’s generally agree upon by everybody in Christendom today that the other 9 commandments are still God’s will for us today, because you find them also taught by Jesus and His apostles in the NT.
-But this 4th Sabbath commandment is not so agreed upon as to its application to us today.
+It’s generally agreed upon by Christians that the other nine commandments are still God’s will for us today, because you find them also commanded of us by Jesus and His apostles in the New Testament (NT).
+But this Sabbath commandment is not so agreed upon as to its application to us today.

-And there are others who don’t find anything binding on us in the 4th commandment, believing that it was just a part of the old law for the Israelite people, which we are no longer under today.
-Though they may take some principles from it that we can apply to our lives.
+Then there are others who don’t find a requirement of us in the fourth commandment, believing that it was just a part of the old law for the Israelite people, not the law that we are under today, the law of Christ.
+Yet they may take some principles from it that we can apply to our lives.

-So what are we supposed to do with the 4th commandment?
+So what are we supposed to do with the fourth commandment?
 What application does it have to us?
 We’re going to try to work to some conclusion on that this morning.

 Let’s first try to come to an understanding of…